 After filling out the Sourcing Project Attributes fields, the user should navigate down the screen to the ‘Select a template’ section.
-Despite the name, there is no choice for the user to make – all users will follow the preset ‘State of North Carolina Sourcing Process’ template – and the radio button will be automatically selected once a value is populated in the ‘Entity’ field.
+Based on the selection made in the ‘Solicitation Vehicle’ field above, the radio button next to either the ‘State of North Carolina Sourcing Process’ template or the ‘NCDIT Sourcing Template’ will be populated and the user will be required to answer two questions.

 After clicking ‘Create’ on the Sourcing Attributes page, the Sourcing Project is saved, and the Overview screen is displayed.
 From this screen, users can access six other tabs for the management of the Sourcing Project: